Confronting the Global Energy Challenge

 Because the global energy challenge is especially pressing for large, rapidly growing countries, EPIC also has teams on the ground in India and China.
 The teams at EPIC-India and EPIC-China work hand-in-hand with government and industry partners to devise and experimentally test potential solutions to pressing energy and environmental challenges.
 Through these innovative partnerships and projects, research insights can lead to lasting policy change.

-For general inquires, contact bhaile[at]uchicago.edu.
-Member of the media should contact Vicki Ekstrom High at vekstrom[at]uchicago.edu.
+For general inquires, contact liverson[at]uchicago.edu.
+Members of the media should contact Vicki Ekstrom High at vekstrom[at]uchicago.edu.